Minervia14/real-time-transport-analytics/README.md

 - End-to-end streaming architecture, not isolated components
 - Real-time joins and windowed aggregations, not trivial transformations
 - Explicit handling of data quality, schema evolution, and operational concerns
-- Designed as an internal analytics system, not a tutorial pipeline

-The focus is on correctness, maintainability, and production-readiness.
+- Designed as an internal analytics system with operational constraints, not a demo or learning-only pipeline The focus is on correctness, maintainability, and production-readiness.

 ---